Phenzic/technical-writing-bounty/build_a_dao_on_fuel/draft.md

 Following the next few steps, you will deploy your contract to the Fuel `beta-4` testnet.

-I assume you already have your developer wallet configured locally and your wallet details, including your password, safely stored.
+Assuming you already have your developer wallet configured locally and that your wallet details, including your password, are safely stored.
 If not, follow the steps [here](https://github.com/FuelLabs/forc-wallet) or watch [this](https://www.youtube.com/watch?v=YiNRgaQvoqo).

 1. First, you need to get your test faucets to deploy and make transactions on your contract.
 Head over to the site to get your faucets.